VisActor/VChart/docs/assets/guide/en/tutorial_docs/Chart_Types/Sequence.md

 - The `subTitle` attribute declares the subtitle field for the dot series; the subtitle is located below the title.
 - The `dotTypeField` attribute declares the event point grouping field for the dot series; event points in the same group have the same color.
 - The `highLightSeriesGroup` attribute declares the highlight group configuration for the dot series; when configuring the `seriesGroupField`, you can specify a specific attribute group to be highlighted.
-- The `clipHeight` attribute declares the visible height of the dot series.
+- The `height` attribute declares the visible height of the dot series.

 link series configuration:
 The link series data depends on the event series data.